opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 **Ingress pipeline**

-* How many match+action tables are defined in this pipeline?
 * For the L2 bridging case, which table is used to replicated NDP requests to all host-facing ports?
 What type of match is used in that table?
 * In the ACL table, what's the difference between `send_to_cpu` and `clone_to_cpu` actions?
 * In the apply block, what is the first table applied to a packet?
 Are P4Runtime packet-out treated differently?
-* Look at the `routing_v6_table` and its only action.
-When a packet is matched by this table, where is the egress port set?
-Hint: look at the apply block;
-  which table comes after the routing one?
-* In which P4 action is the IPv6 Hop Limit/Time To Live (TTL) decremented?

 **Egress pipeline**

-* What is the main difference between the ingress and egress pipeline?
-* For a given packet that goes through the ingress pipeline, when will the egress pipeline see more than one packet?
 * For multicast packets, can they be replicated to the ingress port?

 **Deparser**